 The amendments are effective for business combinations for which the date of acquisition is on or after the beginning of the first annual period beginning on or after January 1, 2022.
-Early application is permitted if an entity also applies all other updated references (published together with the updated Conceptual Framework) at the same time or earlier.

-The adoption of the amendments did not have an effect on the Company's financial statements as the Company did not acquire a business nor in the process of entering into business combination.
+Early application is Page 7 of 37 permitted if an entity also applies all other updated references (published together with the updated Conceptual Framework) at the same time or earlier.
+The adoption of the amendments did not have the effect on the Company's financial statements as the Company did not acquire a business nor in the process of entering into any business combination.